East Khasi Hills district

-East Khasi Hills is an administrative district in the state of Meghalaya in India.
+East Khasi Hills district is an administrative district in the state of Meghalaya in India.
 The district headquarters are located at Shillong.
-The district occupies an area of 2752 km² and has a population of 825,922 (as of 2011).
-As of 2011, it is the most populous district of Meghalaya's 12 districts.
+The district occupies an area of 2,748 km2 and has a population of 825,922 (as of 2011).
+As of 2011, it is the most populous of Meghalaya's 12 districts.

 History

 The former Khasi Hills district was divided into East and West Khasi Hills districts on 28 October 1976.
 On 4 June 1992, East Khasi Hills District was further divided into two administrative districts of East Khasi Hills District and Ri-Bhoi District.

 Geography

 Shillong is the district headquarters of East Khasi Hills District.

 East Khasi Hills District forms a central part of Meghalaya and covers a total geographical area of 2,748 km2.
 It lies approximately between 25°07" & 25°41" N Lat.
 And 91°21" & 92°09" E Long.

 The north of the district is bounded by the plain of Ri-Bhoi District gradually rising to the rolling grasslands of the Shillong Plateau interspersed with river valleys, then falls sharply in the Southern portion forming a deep gorges and ravines in Mawsynram and Shella-Bholaganj, community and rural development block, bordering Bangladesh.
 The district is bounded by the Jaintia Hills District to the east and the West Khasi Hills District to the west.

-The East Khasi Hills District is mostly hilly with deep gorges and ravines on the southern portion.
+The East Khasi Hills District is mostly hilly with deep gorges and ravines in its southern portion.
 The most important physiographic features of the district is the Shillong Plateau interspersed with river valley, then fall sharply in the southern portion forming deep gorges and ravine in Mawsynram and Shella-Bholaganj bordering Bangladesh.
-Shillong peak, 10 km from the city, offers a panoramic view of the scenic country side and is also the highest point in the district as well as in the State.
+Shillong peak, 10 km from the city, offers a panoramic view of the scenic countryside and is also the highest point not just in the district but the State as well.